 Our transactional finance lawyers represent lenders, borrowers, and debt investors in debt transactions.
 We handle syndicated, club, and bilateral facilities; leveraged and investment-grade financings; cash flow and asset-based transactions; first- and second-lien deals; senior secured and unsecured mezzanine financings; and front-end transactions.
 We guide clients through bankruptcies, workouts, restructurings, and debtor-in-possession (DIP) financings.
 Our clients are banks, hedge funds, business development corporations, and other investment vehicles; private equity funds and their portfolio companies; and corporate borrowers and investors.

-With teams in New York, Boston, Philadelphia, Los Angeles, San Francisco, Hartford, London, Moscow, Frankfurt, Almaty, Beijing, Tokyo, and Dubai, we represent clients in debt financings around the globe.
+With offices in the world’s major financial and regulatory centers, we represent clients in debt financings around the globe.
 Our commercial work includes syndicated lending, leveraged and investment-grade financings, cash flow and asset-based financings, private note placements, and multicurrency and cross-border financings.
 In addition, our middle-market acquisition and leveraged finance practice represents major lenders and arrangers in first- and second-lien financings, senior secured and unsecured mezzanine financings, and first-out/last-out financings.

-Consistently recognized by Chambers, Who’s Who Legal, Legal 500, Best Lawyers in America, Euromoney’s Guide to the World’s Leading Insolvency and Restructuring Lawyers, and other trade publications, our lawyers are industry thought leaders.
-Many are active in the Loan Syndications and Trading Association.
-They frequently speak before the American Bar Association, the Association of Commercial Finance Attorneys, the Commercial Finance Association, the Practising Law Institute, the American Bankruptcy Institute, and the International Insolvency Institute.
+Our lawyers are industry thought leaders.
+Many are active in the Loan Syndications and Trading Association, and they frequently speak before the American Bar Association, the Association of Commercial Finance Attorneys, the Commercial Finance Association, the Practising Law Institute, the American Bankruptcy Institute, and the International Insolvency Institute.

 Our team represents equity sponsors and senior, first-lien, mezzanine, and second-lien lenders in acquisition and recapitalization financings involving a range of US domestic and international industries.
 We work efficiently and in a market-sensitive way to assess and mitigate risks, clearly document transactions, and effectively negotiate terms.
 We are particularly strong in the middle market, where our corporate practitioners represent both lenders and equity sponsors.
 Additionally, our experience includes financing provided directly to private equity and venture funds.